garettridge/where-we-left-off.sh/README.md

 ## Tip

 - If you've reached the point of needing this utility, make sure you try the problematic drive in Windows first.
+In my case Linux itself turned out to be the reason my drive was harder to read from.